Gnonpi/anyblok_ai/README.md

 ## TODO

 Mandatory:
-* [ ] Make the PredictionModels.predict method work
+* [x] Make the PredictionModels.predict method work
 * [ ] Make the predict method create in/out records with ml_features
 * [ ] Test everything
+* [ ] Test cases ml_features is installed or not (check on gitter)
+* [ ] Failures caused by Anyblok should impact the least possible the fact that prediction output is returned

 Good to have:
 * [ ] More ML libraries supported